-OTHER ADVERSE EFFECTS: This material is not expected to have any ozone depletion potential.
+OTHER ADVERSE EFFECTS: No component of this product is known to have any ozone depletion potential.

 ENVIRONMENTAL EXPOSURE CONTROLS: Controls should be engineered to prevent release to the environment, including procedures to prevent spills, atmospheric release and release to waterways.